redpanjerry/AWS-Architecture/05-deploy-your-cloudformation-template/README.md

 ## Clean up

-CloudFormation is easy to deploy and easy to clean up, just select your stack and click **Delete** button on the top.
-Please delete `Lab-App-Stack` first then delete `Lab-VPC-Stack` because `Lab-App-Stack` is based on the Internet environment created by `Lab-VPC-Stack`.
-During delete, you can check the **Events** tab and watch the deleting schedule.
+CloudFormation is easy to deploy and easy to clean up, just select your stack and click **Delete** button on the top. <br>Please delete `Lab-App-Stack` first then delete `Lab-VPC-Stack` because `Lab-App-Stack` is based on the Internet environment created by `Lab-VPC-Stack`. <br>During delete, you can check the **Events** tab and watch the deleting schedule.

 ## Conclusion

 Congratulation!
 Now you have learned how to:
-* Create a CloudFormation.yaml template.
+* Create a CloudFormation template.
 * Deploy your infrastructure using CloudFormation.
 * Monitor your template's status.
 * Update your template.